KJOrigin/PG-Bench/README.md

 # CCPG Benchmark (PG-Bench) & KEGA
 <p float="left"><img src="https://img.shields.io/badge/python-v3.9+-red"> <img src="https://img.shields.io/badge/pytorch-v2.6+-blue">

-This repository serves as an open-source repository for the CCPG benchmark (PG-Bench) and KEGA, housing open-source datasets, model weights, and source code, and is the implementation of the paper "Advancing Conversation-based Chinese Patient Guidance with A New Benchmark and Knowledge-Evolvable Guidance Assistant".
+This repository serves as an open-source repository for the **CCPG benchmark (PG-Bench) and KEGA**, housing open-source datasets, model weights, and source code, and is the implementation of the paper "Advancing Conversation-based Chinese Patient Guidance with A New Benchmark and Knowledge-Evolvable Guidance Assistant".

 <img src="Pictures/figure1.png" alt="figure1" border="0">